timidpirate/Trim/README.md

 Removes heading and trailing whitespaces in the string.

 Uses single internal buffer.
-Use for one string in a time.
+Use for one string at a time.